Was it a Category 3, 4, or 5?

-Jamaicans had no gauge to calculate the force of the hurricane that slammed into their island on October 3, 1780.
-No gauge other than the baldest, yet most meaningful measurement: the loss of lives, property, and livelihood.
-How many people were swept away by the sea or buried in the wreckage, compared to the numbers lost in past hurricanes?
+Had more or less people been swept away by the sea than in past hurricanes?
 Were trees uprooted or merely stripped of their leaves?
-Were heavy objects carried miles away by the wind or only toppled?
-Were crops decimated or sorely damaged?
-Were the dwellings, windmills, boiling houses, curing houses, hot-houses, etc., wholly demolished or was a structure left standing to repair?
+Did the wind carry heavy objects for miles or only blow them over?
+Were crops decimated or merely damaged?
+Were homes, windmills, boiling houses, curing houses, hot-houses, etc., wholly demolished or was something left standing to repair?

 “. . . the external face of the earth, so much altered, scarce know where I am.
 Not a blade of grass, or a leaf left, or tree, shrub or bush . . . the appearance of the dreary mountains of Wales, in the winter season . . .”